sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 Once you have some sentences, storing them and making inferences can be done with the aid of the types in the `SCFirstOrderLogic.Inference.Basic` package.
 This library includes a few very simple knowledge bases - one that uses forward chaining, one that uses backward chaining, and one that uses resolution.
+These implementations are not as yet sophisticated enough to be useful in a production scenario, but should be useful as a learning tool, and perhaps even as a starting point for more capable implementations.
 Some examples follow, but first, here's our domain, taken from section 9.3 of 'Artificial Intelligence: A Modern Approach':

 ```